ChrisGrant/beautify-site/beta.md

 Wow - that really was simple wasn't it?

-Thoughts, bugs, ideas, money and other offers - give us a shout  -enquiries@beautify.io
+Thoughts, bugs, ideas, money and other offers - give us a shout -  <a href="mailto:enquiries@beautify.io">enquiries@beautify.io</a>

 # Release Notes

-The following is a few notes regarding the current Beautify for iOS framework that might help you in your development:
+The following is a few notes regarding the current beautify for iOS framework that might help you in your development:

  + We currently beautify the following controls: `UITextField`, `UIButton`, `UILabel`, `UINavigationBar`, `UITableViewCell`, `UISwitch`, `UIViewController`, `UIImageView` and `UIBarButtonItem` - there will be more to follow ...
  + We have added a highlighted state to `UITextField` which is indicates when a text field is being edited.
 We think this is pretty cool!